Strangebrewer/strangeblog/server/Planning.md

 ## Next
 - Criteria.jsx:
   - Display the full count
-  - Display each search criteria:
-    - Category
-    - Title
-    - Tags
-    - Date Range
-  - Tags can be eliminated individually or entirely
-    - Something like: "Tags x: (fnord x, flarp x)"
-- create a Search component for the Main page, something to go in the expanding search box
-  - DONE: Add notice thing that appears under the nav that shows what the current search criteria are
-  - each criteria should have an "x" that allows to remove just that part of the search criteria
-  - DONE: add a reset button for resetting the search to baseline
 - refactor the PostEditor page
   - move save buttons from the Editor component to the PostEditor page, OR
   - move the title and other input fields into the Editor component